codex-academy/Nelisa/5_Web_app_basics.md

 > Nelisa needs data to be managed online with Sales and Purchase data easily captured online

-Also add support to Add, Delete and Update records for Products, Categories, Sales and Purchases in the database.
+ Add support to Add, Delete and Update records for Products, Categories, Sales and Purchases in the database.

 # Learning areas:

-* html forms
+* use html forms
 * store data submitted via a html form data in the database
 * learn about `request` and `response` http objects.